wildonion/ayoub/market/README.md

 * Multiple Offer Feature for Biddings, Auctions and Buying NFTs like `gem.xyz` in a single Transaction Gas Fee using

-* Should We Call `nft_mint` method on Update NFT of a Collection?
+* Should We Call `nft_mint` Method on Update an NFT of a Collection?

-* Should We Pass the royalty of the Minter When We're Calling `nft_mint` method?
+* Should We Pass the Royalty of the Minter When We're Calling `nft_mint` Method?

 * Should We Deploy the NFT Contract on Every Account that Wants to Mint NFT?